kettubot/kettu-docs/Command documentation/Moderation commands.md

 **/history <@User/ID> | <Case#>**

-Searches a user for their punishments if a user augment is given and gives more detailed info a case if a case augment is given.
+Searches a user for their punishments if a user argument is given and gives more detailed info of a case if a case number is given.

 Aliases: `search`, `searchall`, `modlog`, `modlogs`, `warnings`